EnigmaCurry/blog.rymcg.tech/content/blog/proxmox/01-virtual-proxmox.md

 qm set 9000 --delete ide0
 ```

-Remove the VGA adapter (no longer needed now that gparted is done), and replace
+Remove the VGA adapter (no longer needed, now that gparted is done), and replace
-it with it with a serial device:
+it with a serial device:

 ```
 qm set 9000 --vga serial0